decretist/Dissertation/Chapter0/chapter0.md

-the *Decretum* by no more than a decade or so, and because Gratian was one of the earliest authors to quote extensively from it (although not the earliest, as I mistakenly believed at the time), I thought it would make an excellent dissertation topic if it turned out that Gratian forged *De vera*.
+the *Decretum* by no more than a decade or so, and because Gratian was one of the earliest authors to quote extensively from it (although not the earliest, as I mistakenly believed at the time), I thought it would make an excellent dissertation topic if it could be shown that Gratian had forged *De vera*.

 Having confirmed that my test environment could correctly distinguish the authorship of the case statements from that of the pseudo-Augustinian